alantanlc/alantanlc.github.io/index.markdown

 ### Books

+- January 2024 - The Courage To Be Disliked
 - January 2024 - Robust Python : write clean and maintainable code
 - January 2024 - How to Stop Worrying and Start Living
 - December 2023 - How to Win Friends and Influence People